MichaelTerletskyi/Codewars-Solutions/scala/8 kyu/Century From Year/README.md

 Enjoy Learning !!!

-You can find this Kata by [link](https://www.codewars.com/kata/5a3fe3dde1ce0e8ed6000097/train/scala)
+You can find this SquareNSum by [link](https://www.codewars.com/kata/5a3fe3dde1ce0e8ed6000097/train/scala)